-To provide further evidence consistent with a price pressure channel and to help with identification, we present evidence from a second empirical strategy that isolates more specific and temporary demand shocks (and thus price pressure) on high sustainability stocks by using the occurrence of natural disasters.
-The idea behind the second empirical strategy is that the occurrence of natural disasters close to an institutional investor's headquarters provides exogenous shocks to an institutional investor's sustainability preferences thus leading to the purchasing and temporary price pressure on high sustainability stocks.
+To provide further evidence consistent with a price pressure channel and to help with identification, we present evidence from a second empirical strategy that isolates more specific and temporary demand shocks (and thus transitory price pressure) on high sustainability stocks by focusing on the occurrence of natural disasters.
+The idea behind the second empirical strategy is that the occurrence of natural disasters close to an institutional investor's headquarters provides exogenous shocks to an institutional investor's sustainability stocks.
 Indeed, research in environmental psychology (see Demski et al., 2017) shows that when individuals experience extreme weather events, they tend to become more inclined to act on sustainability related issues and we conjecture that the same behavioral effects should also apply to decision-makers working for the institutional investors we study in this paper.